CommonMCOBJ/CommonMCOBJ/README.md

 \* UNIX paths, so `\` in Windows paths would be replaced with `/`

 ### Custom Headers
-Exporters may export their own separate headers as a form of backwards compatibility, or to provide extra information that is not supported in CommonMCOBJ.
+Exporters may export their own separate headers as a form of backward compatibility, or to provide extra information that is not supported in CommonMCOBJ.
 Software can then use the `exporter` key to determine when to use these extra headers.

 ```py
 # COMMON_MC_OBJ_START